 Americans are dominating Canadian citizenship by descent applications, new data reveals

-Americans are applying for Canadian citizenship in droves after a new law opened access to it.
+Americans are applying for Canadian citizenship in droves after a new law opened the door.

-According to data reported by The Canadian Press, US citizens accounted for the largest share of citizenship by descent applications in January 2026 – ten times the number of applications submitted by the UK, the second-highest country on the list.
+U.S. citizens accounted for the largest share of citizenship by descent applications by country in January 2026 – ten times the number of applications submitted by citizens of the United Kingdom, the second-highest country on the list, according to data reported by The Canadian Press.

-In January 2026, nearly 2,500 Americans filed applications for Canadian citizenship.
-In comparison, the UK filed just 290.
+In January 2026, nearly 2,500 Americans filed applications for proof of Canadian citizenship.
+In comparison, those of the U.K. filed just 290.

 Get a Free Consultation on Applying for Proof of Canadian Citizenship

-The number of applications from US citizens in January 2026 outnumbered the sum of those filed by all other top nine source countries: the UK, France, China, Hong Kong, India, Australia, the Philippines, the UAE, and Germany in the same month.
+The number of applications from U.S. citizens in January 2026 outnumbered the sum of those filed by all other top nine source countries: the U.K., France, China, Hong Kong, India, Australia, the Philippines, the UAE, and Germany.

 The surge in applications came on the heels of new legislation that removed the generational limit to inheriting Canadian citizenship, creating millions of US-Canadian dual citizens at the stroke of a pen.

-To get Canadian passports, newly-minted U.S.-Canadian dual citizens by descent need only apply for proof.
+To get Canadian passports, newly-minted U.S.-Canadian dual citizens by descent need only apply for proof of Canadian citizenship.
 And thousands have been doing precisely that, just in case.

 Why are Americans applying now?

-Then, on December 15, 2025, when Canada removed the first-generation limit on Canadian citizenship, Scott realized he had claim to Canadian citizenship through his grandmother.
-No language test, citizenship exam, or oath of allegiance required.
+When Canada removed the first-generation limit to inheriting citizenship, Scott realized he had claim to Canadian citizenship through his grandmother.

-Today, millions of American citizens like Scott are discovering that they are eligible to claim dual citizenship with Canada, due to Canadian ancestry they did not think much about or in some cases even know about.
+Today, millions of American citizens like Scott are discovering that they are eligible to claim dual citizenship with Canada, including many whose families have been born and raise in the United States for generations.

 Meanwhile, many, like Scott, have no immediate plans of moving to Canada either.
 Instead, they are applying to gain that second citizenship and the Canadian passport that is accessible through it.